 Circular 35/95 Maternity Leave, Circular 9/01 Extension of Maternity and Adoptive Leave, Circular 31/06 Implementation of the Regulations of the Maternity Protection (Amendment) Act 2004, Confidential Circular 11/95 Maternity Leave – Information for Personnel Officers, set out the arrangements for civil servants going on maternity leave.
 At present, maternity leave consists of twenty six weeks paid leave with an option to avail of sixteen weeks unpaid additional maternity leave.
-In general, a minimum of two weeks maternity leave and up to a maximum of fourteen weeks maternity leave may be taken before the due date of birth.
+In general, a minimum of two weeks maternity leave must be taken before the date of confinement and at least four weeks after the date of confinement.

 Officers appointed on or after 6 April 1995 when absent on paid maternity leave, are required to make the necessary claims for maternity benefit to the Department of Social and Family Affairs within the required time limits and to comply with whatever requirements are laid down by that Department as a condition of claiming benefit.
 Full details of the Department of Social and Family Affairs requirements and conditions for making claims are made available at the time of appointment (Circular 6/95 Revised social insurance status and conditions of service of certain civil servants).